 A. I used to but now he is married and so I only felt it fair to give them a bit of space.
 I visit every now and again and I have my own room with a tyre swing like Ruprecht the Monkey Boy.

 A. I used to do a lot of youth theatre, including the excellent West Glamorgan Youth Theatre and kind of gravitated towards the comedic roles.
 Then in university I saw my first ever comedy gig (September 2001, Chris Addison & Francesca Martinez on Avalon’s Comedy Network) and as Little Richard said the first time he heard Jimi Hendrix play guitar: “My big toe shot up in my boot!”

 A. Honestly?
 Because it scares me.
 And I see so many other comedians behaving like absolute plums on it.
 I do have a Facebook page, which used to be a fan page but I have recently started running myself.
 That’s about the extent of my social media.

 Yes, I finally joined Instagram.
 I’m @lloydlangford1

-A. In no particular order here are some of them: crazy golf, postwar Chicago blues music, single malt whisky, Texas Hold ‘em poker, real ale, body surfing, Thai food, pub quizzes, film noir, music of Muscle Shoals, spaghetti westerns, kung fu films and finally perfecting the Dutch rudder.
+A. In no particular order here are some of them: crazy golf, postwar Chicago blues music, single malt whisky, pinball, Texas Hold ‘em poker, golden age hip hop, craft beer, body surfing, Thai food, pub quizzes, chess, film noir, music recorded at FAME Studios Muscle Shoals, the novels of George V. Higgins, Japan, spaghetti westerns, kung fu films and Viz magazine.

 A. No. Some rascal keeps altering my wikipedia page with his own “facts”.
 And then lazy journalists print these facts and this little tinker then links back to the newspaper articles to substantiate them.